massalabs/massa-standards/wallet/dapps-communication.md

 }
 ```

-Bob can utilize our wallet-provider JS library, which provides the following functions:
+Bob can utilize our wallet-provider JS library, which provides the following classes:

 ```typescript
 export async function providers(): Promise<Provider[]> { }